-- Qualification: Lectures designed to encourage scientific and technical dialog in glass topics of significance that define new horizons, highlight new research concepts or demonstrate the potential to develop products and processes for the benefit of humankind - Award: Certificate, glass commemorative piece, travel stipend up to a maximum of \$2,500, complimentary meeting registration - a.
-The duties of the Committee each year shall be to select the DARSHANA AND ARUN VARSHNEYA FRONTIERS OF GLASS SCIENCE and if funding permits, DARSHANA AND ARUN VARSHNEYA FRONTIERS OF GLASS TECHNOLOGY lecturers and make all arrangements each year in connection with these two lectures.
+Qualification: Lectures designed to encourage scientific and technical dialog in glass topics of significance that define new horizons, highlight new research concepts or demonstrate the potential to develop products and processes for the benefit of humankind a.
+The duties of the Committee each year shall be to select the DARSHANA AND ARUN VARSHNEYA FRONTIERS OF GLASS SCIENCE and if funding permits, DARSHANA AND ARUN VARSHNEYA these two lectures.
 The nominees to be chosen should provide the SOCIETY with a learned lecture at its Glass & Optical Materials division meeting.
-The lecture should be in glass topics of significance that meet one or more of the following criteria: - define new horizons - highlight new research concepts demonstrate the potential to develop products or processes for the benefit of humankind
+The lecture should be in glass topics of significance that meet one or more of the following criteria:

+Award: Certificate, glass commemorative piece, travel stipend up to a maximum of \$2,500, complimentary meeting registration define new horizons highlight new research concepts demonstrate the potential to develop products or processes for the benefit of humankind